Your claim could be worth...

 You have a right to be compensated for:

-For life-changing injuries such as spinal and head injuries, the compensation can be a lot higher.
-This is because of the impact the injuries will have on your lifestyle, work and even personal relationships.
+For life-changing injuries such as spinal and head injuries, the compensation may be significantly higher.
+This reflects the long-term impact on your lifestyle, work and personal relationships.

 Why Watermans?